Use FloatingBox for PDF Layout in Python

-1. Create a New PDF Document.
+1. Create a new Document.

-2. Add a Page to the Document.
+2. Add a Page to the document.

 3. Create a FloatingBox.